D61 motorway (Slovakia)

+The D61 motorway (diaľnica D61) was a motorway in Slovakia, connecting Bratislava to Trenčín via Trnava.
+It was eventually merged with the D1 motorway.

 Most of the D61 part of new D1 highway is still marked with old kilometres (except in some parts of Bratislava).

 Sections of the motorways

 The motorway was first mentioned in plans in 1963 and its construction started in 1972 by constructing Bratislava - Senec section.